 Brooke Schreier Ganz is the founder and president of Reclaim The Records, and the first genealogist to successfully sue a government archive for the return of records to the public.
 A computer programmer, she is also the creator of LeafSeek, a free open source records management platform and multi-lingual search engine that won second place in the 2012 RootsTech Developer Challenge.

-She is also a volunteer for ArchiveTeam, an online preservationist group that pre-emptively crawls at-risk websites to save copies of the data for the Internet Archive’s Wayback Machine.
+Brooke is also a long-time volunteer for ArchiveTeam, an online preservationist group that pre-emptively crawls at-risk websites to save copies of the data for the Internet Archive’s Wayback Machine.
 She lives in the San Francisco Bay Area.

 Tammy Hepps is the founder of Treelines.com and a past winner of the RootsTech Developer Challenge.
 She is a Harvard-educated technologist, storyteller, and life-long genealogist.
 Her research into her family’s history in a once-famous steel town, available online at HomesteadHebrews.com, has received national press coverage and an invitation to speak at the Library of Congress.

 She lectures regularly around the country on creative research and technology approaches to genealogy.
 Having traded years of frustration with the Pennsylvania Department of Vital Records for countless genealogical breakthroughs since they opened up their records access, she hopes her work at Reclaim the Records will help other genealogists similarly crack open their research opportunities.

 Jonathan Webb Deiss has been a professional Independent Researcher for 18 years, specializing in the records of the American military establishment from 1775 to the Cold War era, and is known for locating hard-to-find personnel files, service records and key documents from all branches of service.